simuxakadiscgolfgod/Space-Weather/README.md

 No radio blackouts were observed over the past 24 hours.

-Radio Blackout Forecast for Jan 08-Jan 10 2024
+Radio Blackout Forecast for Jan 09-Jan 11 2024

-              Jan 08        Jan 09        Jan 10
+              Jan 09        Jan 10        Jan 11
 R1-R2           45%           45%           45%
 R3 or greater   10%           10%           10%

-Rationale: There is a chance for R1-R2 (Minor-Moderate) radio blackouts, and a slight chance for R3 (strong) events, over the next three days.
+Rationale: A chance for R1-R2 (Minor-Moderate) radio blackouts, and slight chance for R3 (Strong), exists over the next three days.

 ```